LibreCAD/docs/guides/drawingsetup.rst

 Determining the General Scale parameter for the best results is simple, it is the *inverse* of the printing scale obtained prior to printing.
 For example, if a print scale is determined to be "1:4", the General Scale is "4" (4:1).
 See the :ref:`Printing Guide <printing-guide>` for details.
 Setting the General Scale to the inverse of the print scale results in the dimension text being the defined size, e.g. 2.5mm, on the printed drawing.
 The drawing is scaled down to fit the page and the dimension text is scaled up to be legible.
 More details can be found in the :ref:`Printing Guides <printing>`.

-While any scale factor can be used, there are common scales used for different types of drawings:
+While any scale factor can be used, there are common scales used when printing the different types of drawings:

 Architect's Scale (SI)
 ~~~~~~~~~~~~~~~~~~~~~~